Quantum Gates with Oscillating Exchange Interaction: Results

 Similar results are found in the case of a locally equivalent iSWAP gate where we find two gates $\text{iSWAP}_\pm$ both locally equivalent to the iSWAP gate,

 Here $\tau=\tau_{n,m}$ and we obtain $\text{iSWAP}_+$ and $\text{iSWAP}_-$ for $n_2+m_2$ is odd and $n_2+m_2$ is even respectively if $n=2n_2$ and $m=1+m_2$ ($n_2,m_2\in\mathbb{Z}$).

-The required single-qubit operations to obtain the CZ and iSWAP gates depend on the values for $B,\omega$ and $\tau_{n,m}$ as well as the values for $n$ and $m$ in Eq.~\eqref{eq:Res:Conditions For Gate Times1} and Eq.~\eqref{eq:Res:Conditions For Gate Times2}.
+The required single-qubit operations to obtain the CZ and iSWAP gates are $z$ rotations on the two qubits and depend on the values for $B,\omega$ and $\tau_{n,m}$ as well as the values for $n$ and $m$ in Eq.~\eqref{eq:Res:Conditions For Gate Times1} and Eq.~\eqref{eq:Res:Conditions For Gate Times2}.
 It can be noted that only $z$-rotations applied to the qubits are necessary to transform the locally equivalent CZ gate to an actual CZ gate or the locally equivalent iSWAP gate to an iSWAP gate.

 Figure~\ref{fig:ResFid-tdep} shows the fidelity over time for a suitable set of parameters for the $\text{CZ}_{\pm}^{\text{res}}$ and $\text{iSWAP}_{\pm}$.
 The locally equivalent CZ and iSWAP gates are treated as a function of $t$ as they depend on the gate time $\tau_{n,m}$ (see Eq.~\eqref{eq:Matrixform CZ+-res} and Eq.~\eqref{eq:Matrixform iSWAP+-}).
 With $J_0=20\,\text{MHz}$ a solution to the conditions~\eqref{eq:Res:Conditions For Gate Times1} and \eqref{eq:Res:Conditions For Gate Times2} with $J_1\leq J_0$ requires small $m$.
 For the shortest gate times the smallest possible $n$ for each gate $\text{CZ}_\pm^\text{res}$ and $\text{iSWAP}_\pm$ are chosen.
 Note that the fidelity $F$ uses the actual solution of the time evolution with numerical methods.
 The gate times of the numerical result in figure \ref{fig:ResFid-tdep} match the times from the conditions stated in Eq.~\eqref{eq:Res:Conditions For Gate Times1} and Eq.~\eqref{eq:Res:Conditions For Gate Times2}.
 We find that the $\text{iSWAP}_-$ gate has a noticeably lower fidelity than the $\text{iSWAP}_+$ gate.
 Further calculations show that a lower value for $J_1$ correlates to a lower fidelity of any of the $\text{iSWAP}_\pm$ gates.
 Thus, the best possible $\text{iSWAP}_\pm$ gate would therefore ideally require $J_1=J_0$.